 - Bootstrap a Bee Business – How to do more with less money and start a beekeeping business while keeping your day job.
 This is a sideliner’s journey into commercial beekeeping with innovative ideas on how to grow with less.

-- Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
-This talk evaluates these products and how they’re used in Apitherapy and beyond.
+- Bees Apothecary – Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
+We’ll evaluates these products and how they’re used in Apitherapy and beyond.

 - Agricultural Valuations and Beekeeping – We’ll discuss the basics of keeping bees on property for agricultural valuations in Texas.
 This talk discusses how to determine the standards for your county as well as how to turn it into a win-win for the beekeeper and landowner.